Ultima IX: Ascension

-Ultima IX: Ascension is the ninth and final part of the main series of the role-playing video game series Ultima.
-Developed by Origin Systems and published by Electronic Arts, Ultima IX was released in 1999 for Microsoft Windows after years in development hell.
+Ultima IX: Ascension is a 1999 role-playing video game developed by Origin Systems and published by Electronic Arts for Microsoft Windows.
+It is the ninth and final main installment of the Ultima series.

-Following the Avatar's escape from Pagan, he is transported back to Britannia for one final battle with the Guardian, who is increasingly ruining the physical and moral fabric of that land by the use of eight columns.
+It takes place after the Avatar's escape from Pagan, where he is transported back to Britannia for one final battle with the Guardian, who is increasingly ruining the physical and moral fabric of that land by the use of eight columns.
 The Avatar must fight his way to the runes of virtue found in each of the columns, and cleanse them in the shrines of Virtue, then face off against the Guardian himself.

+The game received mixed reviews from critics, with significant criticism on its lack of polish and disregard for previous installments in the series, though the gameplay received praise.

 Gameplay

 A difference from previous Ultima games is that in Ultima IX the player has less control of what path to take in the game.
 Most areas of Britannia are blocked off until specific tasks are completed, reducing the amount of initial exploration available to the player.

 The game world is rendered in a detailed and seamless manner, but Britannia is much smaller in overall area than previous games.
 For example, Britain, the largest city of Britannia, consists of only a few buildings.